1919 Campeonato Paulista

 The 1919 Campeonato Paulista, organized by the APEA (Associação Paulista de Esportes Atléticos), was the 18th season of São Paulo's top association football league.
-Paulistano won the title for the 7th time. the top scorer was Ypiranga's Arthur Friedenreich with 26 goals.
+Paulistano won the title for the 7th time.
+The top scorer was Ypiranga's Arthur Friedenreich with 26 goals.

 System

-The championship was disputed in a double-round robin system, with the team with the most points winning the title.
+The championship was organized in a double-round robin system, with the team with the most points winning the title.
 The second round matches between the four bottom teams weren't held.